Higher-order Functions

 - The resulting function has arity equal to the number of

-_placeholders - The resulting function is itself non-curried (requires all placeholders filled at once)
+_placeholders. - The resulting function is itself non-curried (it requires all placeholders to be filled at once).